What is 4IR Technology?

 There are many advantages of AM.
 Some of them are minimum material waste, low energy consumption, eco-friendly, product customization, rapid design modification, cost-efficient by short manufacturing cycle, product weight reduction, and many others.

 A smart sensor is a device that can process information.
-It has a built-in microprocessor (MPU), wireless communication, and sensor modules that can acquire physical, chemical, and biological data from the environment, then process them and exchange digital data across systems to perform actions.
-Alternatively, smart sensors are known as intelligent sensors because they have sensing and data processing components integrated into a single electronic chip.
+It has a built-in microprocessor (MPU), wireless communication, sensor, and power modules.
+Smart sensors' can acquire physical, chemical, and biological data from the environment, process them, convert data to digital signals, and share actionable data across networked systems to perform actions.
+Alternatively, smart sensors are known as intelligent sensors because they have sensing and data processing components integrated into a single electronic microchip.
 Different smart sensors may have varying capabilities.

 - Automated and high-precision collection of environmental information